 - With the flexible schema, you can use the Civil 3D attributes as filter in the trace.

 - You can consolidate networks from different Civil 3D files in one and run traces across them.

-These are the steps to add an Autodesk Civil 3D Gravity Network (Pipes and Structures) into a geodatabase, to create a trace network to define a topology on those feature classes and run a trace.
+In the next section, you can see the steps to add an Autodesk Civil 3D Gravity Network (Pipes and Structures) into a geodatabase, to create a trace network to define a topology on those feature classes and run a trace.

 Create Feature Dataset

 The first step is to create a feature dataset in your geodatabase.
 The trace network components and your network feature classes are stored here.